How it began

 I traveled to Cordoba with another LAPD Commander and met friendly, human police officers.
 The Cordoba provincial police were eager to show us their advancing professionalism and tactics.
 They had a SWAT team, which among other functions operated in mountain lake rescue operations by parachuting rescue officers into lakes.
 To have us observe this tactic; they helicoptered us to the mountain lake resort village of Carlos Paz.

-When the helicopter touched down at lakeside, I could see a group of several hundred school children behind a protective rope waving their greeting.
 As the helicopter’s engine shut down, I could hear their song, which included the words “bienvenidos Americanos,” which even in my beginner’s Spanish, I could understand.
 More important, I saw their beautiful smiles and their healthy, happy buoyant humanity.
 I asked the Argentine pilot whether it would be proper to go greet them.
 He said “go.”
 I slipped under the rope and was swarmed by these children who would not let me go until every last one of them welcomed me in the Argentine tradition of a sweet greeting and kiss.

 As a police officer for almost 32 years I have entered many homes and situations and been greeted in a variety of ways, but never like that.
 When I waved goodbye I saw their smiles and waves, but not very clearly because a strange and uncontrollable fog had crept into my eyes accompanied by a lump in my throat.
 This feeling has never quite left me.